jtrain/jtrain.github.com/_posts/2013-01-09-procedureus-is-sweetprocess.md

 ---
 title: "SweetProcess - was ProcedureUs"
 abstract: "ProcedureUs has changed names.
 We are now SweetProcess.
-Find out why **and** how to name your business"
+Find out the right way to name your business **and** why we changed ours"
 image: "http://www.example.com/images/image.jpg"
 published: true
 author: jervis